awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-websocket-api-logging.md

-# Monitoring WebSocket API Execution with CloudWatch Metrics<a name="apigateway-websocket-api-logging"></a>
+# Monitoring WebSocket API execution with CloudWatch metrics<a name="apigateway-websocket-api-logging"></a>

 You can use [Amazon CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html) metrics to monitor WebSocket APIs\.
 The configuration is similar to that used for REST APIs\.
-For more information, see [Monitoring REST API Execution with Amazon CloudWatch Metrics](monitoring-cloudwatch.md)\.
+For more information, see [Monitoring REST API execution with Amazon CloudWatch metrics](monitoring-cloudwatch.md)\.

 The following metrics are supported for WebSocket APIs: